judewoolls/ClassifyBooking/README.md

 8. **Click Deploy**: Once deployed, open the application in a web browser using open button.

-By following these steps, the ClassFit project was successfully deployed and made accessible to users.
+By following these steps, the ClassifyBooking project was successfully deployed and made accessible to users.

 ## <ins>Credits</ins>